bpbond/luzlogr/README.md

 ```
 Thu Oct  1 21:38:01 2015  Opening  ./test.log
 Thu Oct  1 21:38:34 2015  This message will appear
+[1] "This will also appear in the logfile, as sink is TRUE"
 Thu Oct  1 21:38:45 2015  So will this (level 0 by default)
 ** Flagged message: **
 Thu Oct  1 21:39:13 2015  Error!